 All of the preliminary subsurface data that a reservoir team acquires can play a vital role in reducing targeting risks.
-And when real-time drilling data analysis is incorporated into 3D visualizations of geologic structures, engineers can gain insights while monitoring drilling progress and wellbore location to significantly reduce the risk of missing the target zone.
+And when real-time drilling data analysis is performed with 3D visualizations of geologic structures, engineers can gain insights while monitoring drilling progress and wellbore location to significantly reduce the risk of missing the target zone.

 A brief review of the well planning and the drilling processes help illustrate how geologic, geophysical, and petrophysical data enhance the understanding of real-time drilling data to help reduce targeting risks.

-- determine the ideal target zone, based on characteristics such as highest resistivity (oil saturation),
+- determine the ideal target zone, based on characteristics such as high resistivity (oil saturation),

 - establish intermediate targets, using geologic data,